27 Best PSP RPGs & JRPGs Games

 Valkyrie Profile: Lenneth is as legendary as the Aesir due to its wonderful tale, platform-game-like exploration, excellent battle system, and many endings.

-Read Also: 25 Most Cozy Games of All Times
+Read Also: 25 Best PS4 Exclusive Games of All Time

 7. Jeanne d’Arc